timescale/docs.timescale.com-content/api.md

 |---|---|
 | `start` | The start of the gapfill period (timestamp/timestamptz/date)|
 | `finish` | The end of the gapfill period (timestamp/timestamptz/date)|

-Starting with version 1.3.0 `start` and `finish` are optional arguments and will be inferred from the WHERE clause if not supplied as arguments.

 ### For Integer Time Inputs